falconry/falcon/doc/user/tutorial.rst

 so you don't have to interact with them directly.

 The Falcon framework contains extensive inline documentation that you can query using the above technique.
-The docstrings have been optimized for human-readability, and contain no silly markup to get in your way.
+The team has worked hard to optimize the docstrings for readability, so that you can quickly scan them and find what you need.

 Hosting Your App